 You could also pay an insurance company, directly, for Long Term Disability and Long Term Care for that nephew, or child.
 Make a “gift” of Long Term Disability and Long Term Care to your child and then, you might not have to have them move in with you if they get disabled or need care.

-Call me if you want to see what might be available to you or I can help you in your planning process.
+Contact us to see what may be available to you or how we can help you in your planning process.